 Minor mistakes like missing a credit card payment can have big effects on your credit score.
 Luckily, you don’t have to fork out hundreds or thousands of dollars to remove these minor issues from your credit report.
+Now, there's an app that'll help you write, send, and track your goodwill letters!
+Get it here

 Here’s how you can remove late payments or accounts in collections from your credit report yourself for about the cost of a movie ticket.